Genera1Developer/Project-Auto/CONTRIBUTING.md

    * Using `poetry`: `poetry shell`
    * Using `pipenv`: `pipenv shell`

-6. **Install Dependencies:** Install the project dependencies.
-Choose the method that corresponds to your virtual environment manager:
+6. **Install Dependencies:** Install the project dependencies using the chosen virtual environment manager:

    * Using `venv`: